Djaytan/docker-papermc-server/docs/configuration.md

 ## ❌ Unsupported Properties

-Paper world-specific override properties (`<world_folder>/paper-world.yml`) are not supported, consistent with all other world-specific data.
+Paper world-specific override properties (`<world_folder>/paper-world.yml`) are not supported, consistent with most other world-specific data.
 These data are fully under your control, so you are responsible for managing them.